espressif/esp-protocols/components/esp_modem/examples/modem_console/README.md

 This example supports USB modem hot-plugging and reconnection.
 There is one limitation coming from esp_console component:
 When esp_console REPL is being destroyed (after USB mode disconnection or after `exit` command), it will block on UART read.
 You must send a character to it (via idf.py monitor), so it unblocks and properly exits.

-### Supported IDF versions

-This example is only supported from `v4.2`, due to support of the console repl mode.

-USB example is supported from `v4.4`.